All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Starting Weight

 Patients with higher starting weights tend to lose more absolute pounds but may take longer to see the same percentage reduction.
 A 300-pound patient losing 20.9% loses 63 pounds.
 A 200-pound patient losing 20.9% loses 42 pounds.
-Both reach the same percentage, but the heavier patient's journey feels longer because the starting gap is bigger.
+Both reach the same percentage, but the heavier patient's process feels longer because the starting gap is bigger.

 Age